 In negligence, it is a defence if the claimant freely and voluntarily agreed to run the risk of injury in full knowledge of the nature and extent of the risk (volenti).
 Otherwise, the defendant will defeat the claim if the claimant cannot establish each of the elements of negligence.
-Thus, if the defendant can show that: no duty was owed; his conduct was reasonable; the negligent act or omission was not causally related to the damage; or that no damage was in fact sustained, he will escape liability.
-Proof that the fault in the product was not discoverable based on the state of scientific knowledge at the time of supply is often described as the "state of the art" defence (see the answer to question 3.2 below).
+Thus, if the defendant can show that: no duty was owed; his/her conduct was reasonable; the negligent act or omission was not causally related to the damage; or that no damage was in fact sustained, he/she will escape liability.